 As a part of till-open and till-close procedures, the cashier should physically count the cash and enter the same into the POS software.
 This works as an important internal control for cash management.

-You might be giving a whole lot of attention to keep your store neat and tidy, from aisles to racks to storerooms; then, why avoid the cash register?
+You might be giving a whole lot of attention to keeping your store neat and tidy, from aisles to racks to storerooms; then, why avoid the cash register?
 Depending upon the size of your store, the volume of transactions, you must determine the frequency of cash deposit to the main cash or bank.

 Generally, such deposits are made at a slower time of the day when the footfall is less.
 Then you must count the cash and remove the difference from the initial morning count.
 Whether you are the employee or the store manager, make sure you keep at least two witnesses at the time of physical cash count to avoid any clashes in the future.